This is a peer-reviewed journal aims to provide:

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-Emerging Economy Studies adheres to a single blinded peer review process in which the reviewer’s name is withheld from the author.
-The manuscripts submitted for publishing in Emerging Economy Studies undergo first the editorial assessment to determine whether these are worthy of consideration for publication following which the manuscripts undergo single blind peer review.
+Emerging Economy Studies adheres to a single anonymized peer review process in which the reviewer’s name is withheld from the author.
+The manuscripts submitted for publishing in Emerging Economy Studies undergo first the editorial assessment to determine whether these are worthy of consideration for publication following which the manuscripts undergo single anonymize peer review.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in Emerging Economy Studies .
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor/Board member will have no involvement in the decision-making process.